Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 The wedding celebration of Camilla’s daughter Laura and Harry Lopes was held at the property in 2006.

-It is estimated that the manor cost Camilla around GBP 850,000 (around USD 1.3 million at the time).
-Reports say she spent another USD 1 million on the renovation of the property in 1996.
+It is estimated that the manor cost Camilla around GBP 850,000 (around USD 1.3 million/INR 8 crores approx. at the time).
+Reports say she spent another USD 1 million (INR over 8 crores approx.) on the renovation of the property in 1996.
 She bought the house from the proceeds from her divorce settlement with Andrew, the amount of which is not known.

-(Hero and featured image credit: Yui Mok – WPA Pool/Getty Images & The Royal Family/@RoyalFamily/Twitter)